 Referrals for Professional Writing Consultations

 There are a limited number of hours available for students to meet with a professional writing consultant.
 If a student is struggling with writing and would benefit from working with a professional, please submit this Faculty Referral form.
 If you have any questions or would like to discuss concerns, please contact the Director, Devon Sprague at email@example.com

 Referrals for Subject Tutoring

-Students are encouraged to visit CWAA drop-in tutoring hours before requesting individualized tutoring.
+Students are encouraged to visit CWAA drop-in tutoring hours for specific subjects (like math, chemistry and biology) or book individual appointments with peer tutors.
 Please see our drop-in schedule for more information about subjects, hours, and locations.
-If you feel your student would benefit more from one-on-one tutoring, please contact the Assistant Director of the CWAA, Susan Wall at firstname.lastname@example.org.
+If you feel your student would benefit more from one-on-one tutoring, please contact the CWAA at firstname.lastname@example.org.

-Please bear in mind that there are a very limited number of individual tutors.
-Often new tutors need to be hired to fulfill these requests.
+Please bear in mind that there are a limited number of individual tutors.
+Sometimes, new tutors need to be hired to fulfill these requests.
 If you have students you would like to recommend as tutors, it may expedite the process.
 We are always looking for great new tutors!